simpleiot/simpleiot/docs/ref/development.md

 ## Customizing the UI

-Currently, there is no simple way to customize the SIOT UI.
-Changing the SIOT Elm code is probably the simplest way if you want to make a small change now.
+Currently, there is no simple way to customize the SIOT UI when using SIOT as a library package.
+Forking and changing the SIOT Elm code is probably the simplest way if you want to make a small change now.

 In the future, we plan to provide an API for passing in a custom UI to the SIOT Server.
 You can also implement a custom http client that serves up a custom UI.